Skip to main content Skip to navigation

 Award amounts

-Work-Study award amounts range from $1,000-$7,000 for an academic year (maximum of $3,500 per semester).
+Work-Study award amounts range from $1,000-$6,000 for an academic year (maximum of $3,000 per semester).

-Awards are placed on student aid packages during the fall semester as employers complete the hiring notification process to Student Financial Services.
+Awards are placed on student account during the fall semester as employers complete the hiring notification process to Student Financial Services.
 Work-study awarding is on a first come, first serve basis until funds are exhausted.
 If funds become available again, occasionally spring work-study awards are given to a limited number of students.
 In general, work-study is not awarded for summer term.